The tools help to reduce the safety risks and close security holes in many cases by an easy fast way.

 If a main process start a client process it is necessary to inherit the privileges to run under the same account, but maybe in some cases you don't want it.

-It can help to make your environment safer, because you can update a vulnerable system with security patches quickly and simply by distribute an encrypted file to standard users with the security update to close a security hole.
+RunAsSpc offers a lot of possibilities for a wide range of different solutions.
+It can help to make your environemnt safer, because you can update a vulnerable system with security patches quickly and simply by distribute an encrpyted file to standard users with the security update to close a security hole.

 RunAsRob use a simple and clear method to authorize programs or even complete folders.